Dress Code

 Wedding registry

-Click here for our wedding registry and our venmo account for cash gifts.
+Click here for our wedding registry and our Venmo account for cash gifts which will go towards a down payment on our first home together.
 There will be a designated table at the reception where you can leave any gifts and cards.
 Gifts are gratefully accepted but not required; we do however encourage all our guests to leave us words of advice, celebration and remembrance in our card box.

 Drinks & Cocktails